 The Siberian Husky and German Shepherd both are heavy shedding breeds, with thick double-coats suited to cold climates.
 The regular grooming routine for your Gerberian Shepsky should be attention to ears, eyes, nails and teeth.

-Grooming & bruising is a best part of dog care.
-This sessions is a good time to check your dog’s overall condition.
+Grooming & bruising is the best part of dog care.
+This session is a good time to check your dog’s overall condition.
 Before you start brushing, check your dog for sores, rashes, dry skin, or signs of infection such as inflammation or tenderness.
 Only a regular brushing.
 The smooth, short-haired coat is easy to groom.
 Brush on a regular basis with a firm bristle brush, and bathe or dry shampoo as necessary.
 A rub with a piece of toweling or chamois will make the coat gleam.
 Grooming is a best for every dog breed health.